 It would almost certainly be your career.
 You’d work harder at your job or business, and if you didn’t have either you’d go out and get one.
 It would be the first step in your quest for financial recovery.

 Very few people can invest their way out of a financial hole.
 The reality is that it takes money to make money, and if you’ve been wiped out financially, you won’t be able to do that.
 A career, on the other hand, doesn’t usually require much money.
-It relies on the services you provide, not on your capital.

 If your career truly is an investment, what can you do to make it grow and keep paying you “dividends” in the future?